19hundreds/risks-workflow/07_get-started.md

 I have the habit of creating passphrases before starting the encryption process and I write them down on what I call _password paper_.

-I memorize the passphrases by repeating them by heart hundreds times until I feel confident that I won't forget them anymore.
+I memorize the passphrases by repeating them by heart hundreds times until I feel confident that I won't forget them.

 I mentally repeat my passwords on daily basis even if I'm not using my devices.
 It has become a traffic-light habit.

-Soon you'll need:
+Soon I'll need:

 * a passphrase for Qubes OS filesystem
 * a passphrase for the sdcard